-I was never really interested in meditating until one day I decided to sit down and give it ago.
-At first you will feel a sense of calm.
+Now, you should start to feel a sense of calm.
 You will hear things like the birds outside, the ticking of a clock, the humming of a computer, the wind or even your own frequency that sounds very calm but high pitched.
 (If you’re new and just started meditating, it will take a few practises to get into this calm state).

 You can meditate for as long as you need.
-Sometimes only after about 10minutes you know you are done.
+Sometimes only after about 10minutes, you know you are done.
 You will feel a sense of balance with yourself.
 You might also experience a sense of clarity and start to feel different about yourself.